-So, in last week’s post, I mentioned that one of my tenants wanted to replace the medicine cabinet in their washroom.
+So, one of my tenants wanted to replace the medicine cabinet in their washroom.

 After all, that’s some of the risks you run into when you decide to become a landlord.

-It was this dreadful experience that triggered my mood to write about the benefits of buying used items in last week’s post.
+It was this dreadful experience that triggered my mood to buy a second-hand a cabinet.